ssundar80/YouTube_Trend_Analysis/README.md

-#YouTube Trends Analysis
+# h1 YouTube Trends Analysis

-#Our Goal
+# h2 Our Goal
 Help marketing agencies and content creators better understand the latest trends on YouTube & find what drives views and virality.

-#Data Source
+# h2 Data Source
 Kaggle dataset collected from YouTube API
 Included country information from United States, Great Britain, Canada, Germany, France, South Korea, Japan, Russia, and Mexico
 Date range was Nov.
 2017- June 2018
 Time zone used was GMT +1 (Glasgow, Great Britain)

-#Our Process and Tools
+# h2 Our Process and Tools
 Extract- Kaggle, Excel
 Transform- Python, Jupyter Notebook, SQL, Tableau Load- Tableau
 Machine Learning- Google Colab, XGBoost

-#Questions we looked to answer
+# h2 Questions we looked to answer
 What types of trending content are people most likely to watch and/or engage with?

 Are there specific channels/events marketers should work with/sponsor?